Memberships

 B. Resolution Appointing Corporation Counsel

-The appointing passed unanimously.
+The appointment passed unanimously.

 C. Ordinance Amending 2.055 (Land Information Counsel) – First Reading